Why Is “Hell” Considered as a “Bad Word"?

 Is hell a bad word?
 This question might more often

 than not go answered or raise a heated debate from a multitude of people.
+Others might argue that Hell is only a bad word in a bad context and that hell is only a bad word because we let it be a bad word.
 From Wikipedia’s list of words that

 can be categorized as exhibiting profanity nature, you